-The goal of this experiment was to get clues as to how errors may be handled in spoken dialogue systems, not to test specific error handling strategies.
+In this study, an explorative experiment was conducted in which subjects were asked to give route directions to each other in a simulated campus, using a speech recogniser to corrupt the speech in one direction.
+Data was collected on how the subjects reacted to and recovered from speech recognition errors.
+The goal was to get clues as to how errors may be handled in spoken dialogue systems, not to test specific error handling strategies.
 The task was chosen to resemble that of a fairly complex spoken dialogue system and the two subjects were given the role of operator (corresponding to the "dialogue system") and user.
 The operator could not hear what the user said, and had to read the speech recognition result from a screen.
 A number of different naive operators were used in order to get varied data on error handling strategies.
-As opposed to the Wizard-of-Oz method, the operator was treated as a subject as well and the users were openly informed about the setting.
+As opposed to the Wizardof-Oz method, the operator was treated as a subject as well and the users were openly informed about the setting.

-As discussed previously, the problem of transferring results from human-human studies to human-computer dialogue has been shown to depend mainly on the limitations that real systems impose on the dialogue.
+As discussed previously, the problem of transferring results from human-human studies to human-computer dialogue has been shown to be dependent mainly on the limitations that real systems impose on the dialogue.
 In the current study, the users were told that a speech recogniser was used, and were therefore aware of the fact that complex utterances might not get through.
 Since speech recognition is regarded as the bottleneck of most complex spoken dialogue systems, the results of this study may be more easily transferred to dialogue systems than results taken from ordinary human-human dialogue.

-One thing that does differ between human-human and human-computer dialogue, even when the channel is equally noisy in both cases, is the amount of common ground that the speakers have before engaging in the conversation.
+One thing that does differ in the conversation with humans and machines, even when the channel is equally noisy in both cases, is the amount of common ground (Clark, 1996) that the speakers have before engaging in the conversation.
 To minimise common ground, the operator and the user were not allowed to meet before or during the experiment.
 However, both subjects were fully informed about the experimental setting.
-A challenging issue for the setting is how the operator should reply, provided that user should not be allowed to form any assumptions about the operator.
+If the user should not be allowed to form any assumptions about the operator, the question is how the operator should reply.
 One possibility could be to let the operator type a message, synthesize it and play it back to the user, using a text-to-speech system.
 However, pilot studies showed that this would be too slow, and that the operator might behave in a "lazy" way, not typing the whole message as it would have been spoken.
-Another solution could be to let the operator's output, and unexpected behaviour would not be captured.
+Another solution could be to let the operator choose or compose the answer from a set of templates, but this would restrict the operator's output, and unexpected behaviour would not be captured.
 The proposed solution is to let the operator speak freely and distort the speech through a vocoder.
-The final setting is illustrated in Figure 4.2.
+The final setting is illustrated in Fig. 1.

-Figure 4.2: The setting used in the experiment.
+Fig. 1.
+The setting used in the experiment.

 It should be noted that this experimental setting lacks the control that the consistent behaviour of a trained operator would give.
 Still, this method may be good for explorative studies, which aim at finding new ideas on dialogue behaviour, and especially on how error situations could be handled.
+It should be followed up by more controlled experiments (preferably with a real system) in order to test the derived hypotheses.

-4.2.2 The dialogue domain
+3.2.
+The domain for the experiment